FundacaoJoaoPinheiro/dataeditfjp/README.md

 ## Funding

-This study was developed with financial support from the Research Support Foundation of the State of Minas Gerais (Fapemig) under the project “Building Capacities and Expanding Frontiers in Research at FJP” - Call No. 003/2023.
+This study was initially developed with financial support from the Research Support Foundation of the State of Minas Gerais (Fapemig) under the project “Building Capacities and Expanding Frontiers in Research at FJP” - Call No. 003/2023.
+It is currently being developed with resources and founds from the João Pinheiro Foundation (FJP).

 ## Team

 - Coordination Social Indicators: Ester Carneiro C. Santos
 - Unit of Statistics and Data Management: Renato Vale
-- Script Development: Erick C. Amorim, Igor Souza and Luiz Pataca.
+- Script Development: Erick C. Amorim and Lívia Caroline R. Pereira

 ## Contributions